YOU CAN BOOK THIS TOUR NOW FOR 2026 AT 2025 PRICES UNTIL NEW PRICES ARE PUBLISHED!

 Start any day by arrangement between 16th May and 20th September between 09.00 and 18.00.
 Tour durations are typically 4-8 days but longer tours are also possible.

-NB: Although start/end days for this tour can be any day, we recommend if possible not planning to travel to/from Kuhmo on Saturdays or Sundays, as public transport connections are very limited at the weekend.
-In particular, travel on Saturdays is not recommended as there are no connections to/from Kajaani.
+NB: Start/end days for this tour can be any day, but if travelling to Saturdays or Sundays, it will normally be necessary to add the optional transfer between Kajaani and Kuhmo, as public transport connections are very limited at the weekend.

 Note that you should be prepared for cooler conditions when paddling at the start/end of the season.